tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 Here is an overview of the setup with deployed namespaces: <br />
 <img src="images/Topology-goat-aks.png" style="float: center; align: center;" alt="Defender for Containers environment setup" >

-**Note:** In my case, I ued _kubenet_ for kubernetes network driver and _Calico_ for network policies but it does not matter in this context and is not needed either.
+**Note:** In my case, I ued _Azure CNI_ for kubernetes network driver and _Azure_ for network policies but it does not matter in this context and is not needed either for our use case.

 ## Defender for Containers